 Making count attendance effective

-Count attendance is one of the most hands-on audit procedures — and one of the most frequently criticised in regulatory inspections.
-Common deficiencies include: arriving at the count but not actually performing test counts, performing test counts but only in one direction (tag to floor), not evaluating management's count procedures, not considering the condition of inventory during inspection, and not adequately documenting the work performed.
-The count is also one of the best opportunities to observe the entity's operations directly and to assess the tone and competence of management — make the most of it.
+Count attendance is one of the most hands-on audit procedures and one of the most frequently criticised in regulatory inspections.
+In our experience, the common deficiencies are: arriving at the count but not performing test counts, performing test counts but only tag to floor, not evaluating management’s count procedures, and not documenting the work.
+This is the WP that gets left until the last week of the file, and it shows.
+The count is also one of the best opportunities to observe operations and assess the tone and competence of management.
+Make the most of it.

-Litigation and claims represent a significant area of estimation and judgment — the existence of claims may not be readily apparent, their outcome is inherently uncertain, and the amounts involved can be highly material.
+Litigation and claims are a significant area of estimation and judgment.
+The existence of claims may not be readily apparent and their outcome is inherently uncertain.
+The amounts involved can be highly material.

 Identifying litigation and claims